 The first step when you trim fountain grass back is to tie up the dead stems.
 This is just to make the chore of cutting back fountain grass a little easier because you won’t have to clean up all the fallen stems.

-Next step in fountain grass pruning is to use a cutting tool, such as pruning shears or hedge clippers, to cut back the stem bundle.
-Prune fountain grass about 4 to 6 inches above the ground.
+The next step in fountain grass pruning is to use a cutting tool, such as pruning shears or hedge clippers, to cut back the stem bundle.
+Prune fountain grass about 4 to 6 inches (10-15 cm.) above the ground.
 The remaining stems will be quickly hidden under the new growth.

 That’s all there is to it.
 The steps to trim fountain grass are easy and quick and taking the time to cut back fountain grass will result in a nicer looking “fountain” in the summer.